-If you’d rather redeem for something other than cash, you do can get gift cards or credits for previous purchases, but redemption value with those options may vary.
+If you’d rather redeem for something other than cash, you can get gift cards or credits for previous purchases, but redemption value with those options may vary.

 How to Get the Most Out of This Card

-The whole point of a student card is to embark on a journey (hence the card’s name) toward using credit cards responsibly and building credit so you can increase your credit score.
-To do that, make purchases each month, but stay below 30% of your credit line since credit scoring algorithms put a lot of weight on how you use the credit you have.
+The whole point of a student card is to embark on a journey toward using credit cards responsibly and building credit so you can increase your credit score.
+To do that, make purchases each month, but stay below 30% of your credit line since the credit scoring algorithms put a lot of weight on how you use the credit you have.

 So, if your credit limit is $1,000, try not to let your balance go above $300.
-Just as importantly, pay that bill on time each month.
+More importantly, pay that bill on time each month.
 Do those two things and your credit limit and score will both grow over time, as will your cash-back earnings.

 Use as little of your credit limit as possible to help improve your credit score.
 You’ll often hear 30% is the most you should use, but using less than 10% of your limit is even better.

 Most credit cards have ancillary benefits, and some are exceptionally valuable.
-This card has one benefit The Balance considers to be an “excellent perk.”
+This card has one benefit The Balance considers an “excellent perk.”